Business Traveler Guide

 #1: Pay off your credit cards every month.
 Credit cards that earn miles and points have extremely high-interest rates, which far outweigh the rewards you can earn from using the card.

 #2: Start off slow.
 Credit card companies will likely become concerned if you apply for a bunch of credit cards all at once – they’ll think you’re struggling with your finances.
-For that reason you may also find it difficult to be approved for premium cards if you don’t have much of a credit history – if that’s the case, a more basic airline or hotel card may be a good place to start or even a no-annual-fee card that’s part of a larger rewards program like the Chase Freedom Unlimited or the American Express EveryDay.
+For that reason you may also find it difficult to be approved for premium cards if you don’t have much of a credit history – if that’s the case, a more basic airline or hotel card may be a good place to start or even a no-annual-fee card that’s part of a larger rewards program like the Chase Freedom Unlimited.

 #3: Chase comes first.
 Finally, Chase has the most restrictive rule when it comes to approving applications for new credit cards, commonly called the 5/24 rule: if you’ve opened 5 or more new accounts with any bank in the past 24 months, you won’t get approved for most Chase cards.
 That means if you’re looking to open new credit cards, you’ll want to start with Chase if you’re eligible.
-Check your status with us at Check Your 5/24 status INSTANTLY.
+Learn how to use Travel Freely to check Your 5/24 status INSTANTLY.

 #5: Open a credit card with your preferred hotel chain.
 As mentioned above, hotel credit cards generally offer some level of elite status just for holding the card, for that reason you will immediately improve your experience at those hotels.
 Furthermore, you’ll also earn more points for every stay with your elite status, and even more if you use the card to pay for stays at that hotel chain.